 Energy performance certificates represent the remnants of the much publicised (and arguably disastrous) home information packs (HIPs).
-Here, solicitor Liz Curran explains what they are, and what they do!
+Here, we explain what they are, and what they do!

 In short, an energy performance certificate (EPC) grades how energy efficient a property is, or isn’t!
 It also gives information on how to make your home more energy efficient, and reduce carbon dioxide emissions.